dhia336/random-wordlist-generator/README.md

 # Description

-this is a desktop app that can be used to generate file with a list of passwords of random combinations or letters , numbers or symbols or any custom charset you choose with a specefic length for passwords.
+this is a desktop app that can be used to generate file with a list of passwords of random combinations or letters , numbers or symbols or any custom charset you choose with a specefic length for passwords. this has multiple use cases and i personnaly use it for hashcat .

 # Usage